swiss-seismological-service/scrtdd/README.md

 ```
 ### 8.2 NonLinLoc

-Please refer to [NonLinLoc by Anthony Lomax](<http://alomax.free.fr/nlloc/>) documenation on how to generate grid files.
+Please refer to [NonLinLoc by Anthony Lomax](<http://alomax.free.fr/nlloc/>) documentation on how to generate grid files.
 Once you have them you can configure in `scrtdd` in travel time table options.

 The following geographic transformations (TRANS statement) are currently supported: GLOBAL 2D, SIMPLE 2D and 3D, SDS 2D and 3D.
 Also both float and double values are supported as well as byte swapping.

 ## 9. Scolv Locator plugin

-A (re)locator plugin is also avaiable in the code, which makes `scrtdd` available via `scolv`.
+A (re)locator plugin is also available in the code, which makes `scrtdd` available via `scolv`.
 To enable this plugin just add `rtddloc` to the list of plugins in the global configuration.

 ![Locator plugin](/data/img/locator-plugin.png?raw=true "Locator plugin")